meetuparchive/jira-onboarding/README.md

 and then follow the prompts.
 You will be prompted to login with your Jira username and password.

 # config files:
+## validation
+You can run validation on your config file (to make sure that necessary fields are present) by running

+`run.sh --validate [path to config file]`

+This will report an error if any required fields (such as server, name, project key, etc...) are not present.

+This validation is also ran before running the script as normal, so this is more of a dry-run test.

+Note that this will not catch ALL issues with your config, namely the presense of required custom fields that could be configured in the Jira instance you are using.
+Validation currently does not check anything related to the Jira server beyond the existance of the server itself.
 ## example
 ### (core-eng.json)
 	{